avgator/avstudio-docs/docs/avstudio-editor/4-working-with-projects/4-4-page-properties/4-4-7-page-background/4-4-7-page-background.md

 ---

 # Page Background

+Learn how to set page backgrounds in AVstudio—colors, library images, external URLs, blur, opacity, fill, and position.

 The `Page Background` section allows you to customize the visual background of the page.
 You can use a solid color or set a background image from either your media library or an external URL.
 Additional options let you control blur, opacity, and image positioning.